dynverse/lmds/README.md

 ### Recent changes in lmds 0.1.0

-Initial release of lmds. \* Landmark Multi-Dimensional Scaling (LMDS) is an extension of classical ‘Torgerson’ MDS.
-LMDS scales to significantly larger data sets since it only computes the distances between a set of landmarks and all samples.
-Has built-in support for sparse matrices.
+Initial release of lmds.

+  - Landmark Multi-Dimensional Scaling (LMDS) is an extension of classical Torgerson MDS.
+LMDS aims to produce the same dimensionality reduction as `cmdscale()`, but scale linearly with respect to the number of samples.